 This article is here to answer these questions and help you decide whether it’s better to own a place or to rent one – homeowners vs renters.

-Let’s start with some hard data – what do the statistics tell us on the matter?
-Quick research tells us that renters in the USA are nowadays more than they have been in any period of time in the last 50 years.
-One of the reasons why renting is skyrocketing is the great recession in 2008 that greatly impacted the housing market.
+Let’s start with some hard data: what do the statistics tell us on the matter?
+Quick research tells us that Americans are renting nowadays more than they have been in any period of time in the last 50 years.
+One of the reasons why renting is skyrocketing is the Great Recession in 2008 that greatly impacted the housing market.
 The current homeownership rate is around 64%% and 36.6% of the households rent their property.
 The rental vacancy rate is 7.2% – in 2018 that rate rose for the first time since 2009, going from 6.9% to 7.2%.

 The average renter credit score was 620 in 2017 and the statistics show that it keeps decreasing year after year which makes it even easier and affordable for people to rent property.
 More than 90% of the cities in the USA have had an increase in the rent recently but real home prices have risen as well, in some markets as much as 6.9%.

 The percentage of renters is rising particularly in the Southland cities.
 From 2006 to 2016, the percentage of renters in Pasadena has risen by 17% – from 49.9 to 58.3.
 The renting rate has increased even more drastically in Lancaster – by an impressive percentage of 41.
 In Orange County, renters are nearing a majority as well – by 2016 47.7% of the people living there are renters.

 Many brokers tie this trend to the rising home prices which hits the residents with middle-income hard.
 The housing prices in South California are increasing every year and it’s becoming impossible for many workers to do anything else but to rent.
 Some people push for rent-control ordinance that would put a cap on the rental increases but this, on the other hand, will demotivate investors who want to build more houses.